kobbyga/stock-dashboard/README.md

   `ALPHA_VANTAGE_API_KEY` environment variable
 - Alpha Vantage's free tier is rate-limited (5 calls/minute), which is why the fetch script sleeps 15s between symbols.

+## Development Container

+This repository includes a Dev Container configuration for GitHub Codespaces and VS Code Dev Containers.
+Opening the project in a supported environment will:

+- Install the required system and Python dependencies.
+- Install the Streamlit package.
+- Automatically launch the dashboard (`dashboard2.py`).
+- Forward port 8501 and open the application preview.